This will look for

 -failfast, which may be useful for huge project.

-With this option, diagram description is received through the standard input and the png file is generated to the standard output.
-No file are written on the local file system.
+-pipeoption, you can easily use PlantUML in your scripts.
+With this option, a diagram description is received through standard input and the png file is generated to standard output.
+No file is written on the local file system.
+Example:

 java -jar plantuml.jar -help